CDVyhlidal/Cactus/README.txt

 ---------------
 If you are using PlugY, then make sure to point your Path to "PlugY.exe" rather than "Game.exe".
-Also, Cactus copies all of the PlugY information in one direction only (From the Storage Directory -> Root Directory).
+Also, Cactus copies all of the PlugY information in one direction only (From the Platform Directory -> Root Directory).
-So, if you wanna make any changes to PlugY, make sure that you switch to another entry, edit the PlugY files in the storage directory, and then switch back to it.
-If you don't have more than one entry/version, then just edit the settings in both the Storage Directory, and the Root Directory.
+So, if you wanna make any changes to PlugY, make sure that you switch to another entry, edit the PlugY files in the platform directory, and then switch back to it.
+If you don't have more than one platform, then just edit the settings in both the Platform Directory, and the Root Directory.

-Cactus also slightly delays the execution of automatically launching PlugY when you first switch to an entry that has PlugY support.
+Cactus also slightly delays the execution of automatically launching PlugY when you first switch to an entry.
 This is because the filesystem might copy the files in an asynchronous way which means that PlugY will try to launch before all of it's files are available, if this happens, you will get a "Read memory error".
 If you get this, just try to launch it again.. but with the slight delay implemented in the application, you probably won't ever get this.. but never say never.